PatrickHollweck/SRocket/docs/validation.md

 SRocket makes validation easy, you just have to give it the general layout of the data, and when it recieves the data, it will automatically validate the data, and then eighter call the 'on' method with the validated data, when the validation succeded, or the 'onValidationError' method when the validation failed.

-> Author note: In my opinion you should use model based validation, the trade-off is typesafety for verbosity
+> Author note: In my opinion you should use model based validation, the trade-off is typesafety for verbosity, You can use parameter validation for quick routes and examples.

 1. Model based validation - [example](/validation?id=model-based-validation) - [Documentation page](/model-validation)
 	- Advantages